sasjs/adapter/README.md

   })
 ```

 We supply the path to the SAS service, and a data object.

+If the path starts with a `/` then it should be a full path to the service.
+If there is no leading `/` then it is relative to the `appLoc`.

-The data object can be null (for services with no input), or can contain one or more tables in the following format:
+The data object can be null (for services with no input), or can contain one or more "tables" in the following format:

 ```javascript
 let dataObject={